Our free Joint Endeavors education class helps prepare you for your hip or knee replacement surgery at Rush Copley Medical Center.

 - Pre-surgery testing for bacteria to prevent infection post-operatively

 - Information on preparing for, and recovering from, joint replacement surgery

-- Special cloths to bathe with before surgery, plus bathing instructions
+- Special soap to bathe with before surgery to prevent infection post-operatively

 Preventing Infection After Joint Replacement Surgery